The Guardrails Your LLM Needs: Reliable Agent-Based Systems

 In short: we don't just ask the model what to do.
 We define how it should think.

-Koog is Jetbrains framework that lets us design and run Agentic AI systems reliably.
+Koog lets us design and run Agentic AI systems reliably.

 Each system is composed of three main layers: